As a fishing or boating aficionado who owns a Gladiator, you’re going to appreciate the direction this article is headed in.

 How Much Weight Can a Jeep Gladiator Tow?

-If you’re in the process of making a purchase decision for a boat, the first thing you need to consider is the towing abilities of your Gladiator.
 The maximal towable weight for the Jeep Gladiator Sport with 8-speed auto is approximately 7,650 pounds, but some Gladiator models tow as little as 4,000 pounds.

 What Types of Boats Can a Jeep Gladiator Tow?